*The giveaway has ended. Congratulations, April K!

 12 DAYS OF CHRISTMAS

-Now that you have my cookie recipe and details about the giveaway, it’s time to check out the rest of the cookies recipes in the swap.
+Now that you have my cookie recipe, it’s time to check out the rest of the cookies recipes in the swap.
 Happy Baking!

 Everything Sweet Sugar Cookies – Sugar & Cloth